We are here to be the largest generator of businesses in Australia

-Their vision is to launch a range of pay as you go insurance products for the gig economy ecosystem in 2020, so that it can protect gig workers across Australia.
+Their vision is to launch a range of pay-as-you-go insurance products for the gig economy ecosystem in 2020, so that it can protect gig workers across Australia.

 “With this team, it has been the details that impressed us,” says Anthony.
 “Every week there is some other impressive hack they have created to keep up their relentless move forward.
 Together, they are aggressive, focused and undaunted.”

-The Upcover team is made up of CEO Skye Theodorou, an insurance domain expert with more than six years experience at Zurich Insurance ANZ and more than two years at NSW Government.
-COO Anish Sinha, who has more than two years experience as an equities analyst at Goldman Sachs, and was formerly the Head of Business for nearby.com.
+The Upcover team is made up of CEO Skye Theodorou, an insurance domain expert with more than six years of experience at Zurich Insurance ANZ and more than two years at NSW Government.
+COO Anish Sinha, has more than two years of experience as an equities analyst at Goldman Sachs, and was formerly the Head of Business for nearby.com.

 The idea for Upcover was brought into the program by Skye, who had been yearning to modernise the insurance sector but was looking for the right co-founder to build out the idea and product.